ddrohan/android-101-labs-as/session4/lab/md/step01.md

 In order to keep our application design coherent, we now bring in an Base class and a Donation class to manage our Donations.
 You can continue with your own version of the app or start with the solution from the previous lab - [Donation.2.0](../archives/Donation.2.0.zip)

-First, create a new package called 'app.models' and bring in this class here:
+First, create a new package called 'ie.app.models' and bring in this class here:

 ~~~java
 package app.models;